rudra-iitm/club_catalyst/Readme.md

   npm start
 ```

-This will start frontend at PORT 3000 @ http://localhost:3000/
+## Accessing the Application

+Once the project is running, you can access the frontend application at http://localhost:3000/ and the backend at http://localhost:3001/.